electricjones/long-haul/about.md

     - Digital / analogue computer and human interfaces for mixed (digital and table top) gaming
     - Innovative (robotic) input devices, and robotic gaming

+PS: I'm also married to the most amazing person who has ever "person-ed."
+She is a gamer, a nerd, a cosplayer, a writer, and someone who cares deeply about the world around her.
+Check out her amazingness on her [instagram](https://instagram.com/31nwilson).